-This year, employees early in their career took part in 'Horizons', a two-year develop individual and collective capabilities.
+This year, employees early in their career took part in 'Horizons', a two-year development programme designed to develop individual and collective capabilities.
 Horizons is popular with participants and their managers, who report that it gives participants self-awareness and confidence and enables them to assume greater responsibilities more quickly.